team-boomeraang/cs107-FinalProject/docs/documentation.md

 ## Implementation
-#### optimize
+### optimize
 *Summary*: The *optimize* subpackage of *boomdiff* performs optimization of arbitrary objective functions, according to the user's specifications.
 This section reviews the superclass, `Optimizer`, as well as the important methods.
 Following that, we review the subclasses, which inherit from this `Optimizer` superclass.
 Unless users wish to implement additional optimization methods not included at this time in *boomdiff*, these subclasses will provide full functionality to optimize the objective function.
 Developers who wish to create additional methods should inherit from the superclass.
 Please contact Team Boomeraang if you wish to contibute additional optimizations or have suggestions for additional methodologies!
 The landscape of optimization algorithms is ever-changing, and we would love your feedback and contributions.

 ---

+#### Base Optimizer class
 class `Optimizer(learning_rate=0.1)`: This is the base class for all optimizers. *This class should only be called by developers who wish to implement optimization algorithms not included in boomdiff*.
-Instead of instantiating this class directly, users should call specific subclasses, e.g. `boomdiff.optimize.SGD` or `boomdiff.optimize.BGD`:
+Instead of instantiating this class directly, users should call specific subclasses, e.g. `boomdiff.optimize.GD` or `boomdiff.optimize.Adam`.
 | Arguments |Type|Status|Description|
 |-|-|-|-|
 |`learning_rate`| float, int  | optional, default 0.1| Learning rate of the optimizer, controlling the step size.
 Smaller learning rates imply smaller steps in each direction |